• Skip to primary navigation

 Healthy flourless cookies arranged on a blue plate.

-I created this healthy cookie recipe four years ago when I wanted a low-sugar cookie that was nutritious but every bit as delicious as a "normal" cookie.
+I created this cookie recipe four years ago when I wanted a low-sugar cookie that was nutritious but every bit as delicious as a "normal" cookie.

 I have fallen so in love with them over the years, that I now make sure I always have a bag in the freezer.